James J. Rowley Training Center: James J. Rowling Master Plan 2017

-The United States Secret Service (USSS) has submitted the 2017 James J. Rowley Training Center (RTC) final master plan for review.
-The RTC has a 439-acre, federally owned property in Prince George's County, Maryland.
-Approximately 2.5 miles outside the capital beltway.
+The Secret Service submitted the 2017 James J. Rowley Training Center final master plan for review.
+The JJRTC has a 439-acre, federally owned property in Prince George's County, Maryland, approximately 2.5 miles outside the Capital Beltway.
 The commission last approved the installation master plan in December 2012.
-The update revises the previous plan to include the addition of the Defense Tactical Facilities (DTF), which will include one building and site improvements for training purposes to address the current mission threats.
+The update revises the previous plan to include the addition of the Defense Tactical Facilities (DTF), which will include one building and site improvements for training purposes to address current mission threats.

-The master plan includes the following planning objectives:
+The master plan continues to include the following planning objectives: